johnrdoty92/pokemon-frontend-frameworks/README.md

 # pokemon-redux

 A React project demonstrating state management with Redux

-## TODO:
-- Combine player and opponent into one directory and css module file
-- keyframe animations: add/remove classes, etc